rationalpov/mentalModel/basicArithemetic.md

 # Introduction

-The first mental model is Simple Arithmetic, it ranked number 1 mental model according to Charlie Munger.
+The first mental model is Simple Arithmetic, it ranked number 1 mental model according to Charlie Munger.Why it ranked No.1 ? because it is **the** most widely appliable mental model.

 ## How to use this mental Model: